-Romania, Bulgaria: WWF claims that Bulgarian and Romanian HPP projects have breached the EU law28.
-February 2017. / SEE Energy News
+Romania, Bulgaria: WWF claims that Bulgarian and Romanian HPP projects have breached the EU law, SEE Energy News

 The international non-governmental organization World Wildlife Fund (WWF) said in a statement that Bulgarian and Romanian projects for the construction of hydropower plants are breaching the EU laws, threatening to harm the habitat of rare species in the Danube-Carpathian region.